Yasho-Bapat/gittuf/docs/get-started.md

 #### Windows

-To build from source, clone the repository and run `go install`.
-This is the best way to do it for now.
+The best way to build from source is to clone the repository and run `go install`.
+This command will run only if Go has been properly installed on your system (see the [Go for Windows document] for more information)

 ```powershell
 git clone https://github.com/gittuf/gittuf
 cd gittuf
 go install
 ```

 This will automatically put `gittuf.exe` in your `GOPATH` as configured.

 ## Create keys